thephpleague/oauth2-server-bundle/docs/implementing-custom-grant-type.md

     ```

 1. In order to enable the new grant type in the authorization server you must register the service in the container.
+`\League\OAuth2\Server\Grant\GrantTypeInterface` is registered for autoconfiguration

-And the service must be tagged with the `league.oauth2_server.authorization_server.grant` tag:
+    - but you can manually declare the service with the `league.oauth2_server.authorization_server.grant` tag:

     ```yaml
     services: